-To protect your information, use the Backup and Restore Center to back up individual files and folders, back up your entire hard drive (select models only), or create system restore points.
+To protect your information, use Windows® Backup and Restore to back up individual files and folders, back up your entire hard drive (select models only), create system repair discs (select models only), or create system restore points.
 In case of system failure, you can use the backup files to restore the contents of your computer.

-Windows Vista provides the following advanced backup and recovery options:
+Windows provides the following advanced backup and recovery options:

-- Backing up individual files and folders

-- Backing up the entire hard drive (select models only)

-- Scheduling automatic backups (select models only)

-- Creating system restore points

-- Recovering individual files

-- Restoring the computer to a previous state

-- Recovering information using recovery tools
+- Creating a system repair disc (select models only) - Backing up individual files and folders - Creating a system image (select models only) - Scheduling automatic backups (select models only) - Creating system restore points - Recovering individual files - Restoring the computer to a previous state - Recovering information using recovery tools